aldur/aldur.github.io/_posts/2023-10-24-do-the-evolution.md

 <div class="tip" markdown="1">

-If you prefer to look at the code, you can find it
+If you prefer to look at the code, you can find the full source
 {% include github_link.html url="https://github.com/aldur/hawks_and_doves" text="here" %}.

 </div>